zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 </details>

 ## Getting help

-- Join [the Discord server](https://discord.gg/85jB7V5AJR) for online help and to ask questions while developing your extension.
-When doing so, please ask it in the `#dev` channel.

 - There are some features and tricks that are not explored in this document.
 Refer to existing extension code for examples.